railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

    BOIS010    WOOD010           Wood 10mm
    ========== ================= =========================

+.. tip:: Copy

-.. tip:: To create the above products, duplicate existing ones, such as Side Panel and Wood 2mm.
+        To create the above products, duplicate existing ones, such as Side Panel and Wood 2mm.

 To describe how to assemble this cabinet, you define a bill of materials for each intermediate product and for the final cabinet assembly.
 These are given by the table below.
 You can start from the demo data and complete them according to the specifications below.